-In the late 1980s, Betsy Cushing Whitney, daughter of Harvey Cushing and widow of John Hay Whitney, donated \$8 million to enlarge and refurbish the Medical Library.
-Space for the collections was approximately doubled, and the beautiful skylit Information Room was added to the main floor.
+In the late 1980s, Betsey Cushing Whitney, daughter of Harvey Cushing and widow of John Hay Whitney, donated \$8 million to enlarge and refurbish the medical library.
 The medical library was renamed the Harvey Cushing/John Hay Whitney Medical Library, honoring Cushing and John Hay Whitney (1904-1982; Yale 1926), editor of the Herald Tribune and patron of the arts.

-New this year are a large team-based learning classroom, eight rooms for small-group learning and independent study, an expanded studio for video production of learning materials, and an enhanced information commons with workstations, comfortable seating, and an information help desk.
+A renovation in 2019 introduced a large team-based learning classroom, eight rooms for small-group learning and independent study, an expanded studio for video production of learning materials, and an information commons with workstations, comfortable seating, and an information help desk.
 The new spaces are designed for flexible use and incorporate technologies to support the YSM curriculum and accommodate individual study preferences.